Maharshi (2019 film): Plot

+He approaches the Chief Minister of Andhra Pradesh, who says the project is being handled by the powerful businessman Vivek Mittal.
+Rishi then meets Vivek and asks him to spare Ramavaram, but is refused.
+He responds by setting up an office in the village, attracting media attention.
+Pooja, now a team leader at a leading video gaming company, arrives with a colleague to negotiate a collaboration, and Rishi asks them to stay in Ramavaram and work on her game idea.
+Though Pooja is reluctant, she remains there.
+As the protest grows, Ravi’s explanation for defending the village inspires other villagers and soon gathers nationwide support.
+Pallavi’s father learns of Ravi’s sacrifice and accepts the relationship.

+When Vivek arrives, he raises his compensation offer to split the protesters.
+Ravi is attacked by hired men from a neighbouring village, but Rishi saves him, and Ravi is hospitalised.
+Vivek then accuses Rishi of using Ravi for personal gain, and Pooja also blames him, breaking his heart.
+Rishi is ready to leave, but his mother reveals that his father once passed the UPSC examination and was selected for interview, only to be arrested for joining a farmers’ protest.
+Though it cost him everything, he never regretted it.

+Rishi returns to Ramavaram, supports the farmers, and raises the land offer above Vivek’s.
+At a press conference, he delivers a powerful speech on the exploitation of farmers and the suicides it causes.
+The villagers refuse the pipeline project, Pooja reconciles with him, and Ajay exposes Vivek’s corruption.
+The project gets cancelled, and Vivek is arrested by the Enforcement Directorate.

-Rishi now has to go back to the USA for his job, but he decides not to, realizing that his happiness lies in the village.
-He resigns as the CEO of Origin and resorts to getting into agriculture.
+Rishi is due to return to the USA, but he chooses not to.
+Realising his happiness lies in the village, he resigns as CEO of Origin and turns to agriculture.

 Production

 Development

 After successfully producing three films – Munna (2007), Brindavanam (2010) and Yevadu (2014) – Dil Raju announced his fourth collaboration with Vamshi Paidipally in early 2018, under Sri Venkateswara Creations.
 The film was launched under the tentative title #SSMB25, before the title Maharshi was confirmed on 9 August 2018.
 Speaking to Hemanth Kumar of Firstpost about the script writing, Vamshi said "One of the toughest parts while writing the script was adding multiple layers to the protagonist's journey.
 We were quite clear that we weren’t going to tell a story.
 It had to be like a semi-biopic.
 We didn’t want to treat the character like a hero right from the beginning.
 It's about a character who becomes a hero in the end".